cafe-hamsaye/cafe-manager/docs/about.md

     python manage.py migrate
     ```

-2.  **Create a superuser (optional):**
+2.  **Create the initial admin user:**
-    This allows you to access the Django admin interface.
+    This command reads the credentials from your `.env` file and creates the first admin user.
     ```sh
-    python manage.py createsuperuser
+    python manage.py create_admin
     ```
-    You will be prompted to enter a phone number, password, and other details.

 3.  **Run the development server:**
     ```sh